 Any withdrawal from this fund must be passed by a majority vote of the Senate and be signed by both the Student Body President and the University President.
 At the change of each fiscal year, the Executive Commissioner of Finance shall ensure that the balance of this fund is approximately equal to two months’ worth of the Student Activity Fee Budget for the following fiscal year.
-The Executive Commissioner of Finance shall evaluate whether the actual collections of that fiscal year were above or below what was spent within that fiscal year’s Student Activity Fee budget, and then take the following actions to ensure that the two-month level is met.
+The Executive Commissioner of Finance shall evaluate whether the actual collections of that fiscal year were above or below what was spent within that fiscal year’s Student Activity Fee budget, and then take the following actions to ensure that the one-month level is met.

-If the actual collections of the fiscal year were more than the budget of that year, the excess shall be distributed amongst all recipients of the Student Activity Fee based on the percentages of the following year’s budget.
+If the actual collections of the fiscal year were more than the budget of that year, the excess may be distributed amongst all recipients of the Student Activity Fee based on the percentages of the following year’s budget.
 This additional allocation should be made at the same time as the primary allocation for the following fiscal year.

 If the actual collections of the fiscal year were less than the budget of that year, no extra allocations shall be made.
 Any extra allocations from the fund should be withheld until the fund balance is back up to the two month minimum.